 In the past few years, the UK government has been heavily invested in the development of transport infrastructure that favours sustainable mobility.
 This has led to a notable increase in the use of public transport, cycling and walking.
 Moreover, car usage has seen a significant decrease, especially in urban areas.

-Sujet a lire : What Are the Benefits of Multi-Sensory Learning Environments in Special Education?
+A lire aussi : What Are the Benefits of Multi-Sensory Learning Environments in Special Education?

 The UK’s transportation policy now revolves around the development of low-carbon transport systems.
 The national government has been heavily invested in the implementation of sustainable mobility plans aimed at reducing greenhouse gas emissions.
 The transport sector alone accounts for around a third of the UK’s carbon emissions – a significant level of emissions that need to be cut if the country is to meet its net-zero targets.